Xray-App/tutorial-csharp-nunit-selenium/README.md

 Code that supports the tutorial [Testing web applications using Nunit](https://docs.getxray.app/pages/viewpage.action?pageId=32806649) showcasing the integration between [Xray Test Management](https://www.getxray.app/) on Jira and NUnit.

-The test automation code implements a basic [Selenium Webdriver test](./WebdriverTest.cs).
+The test automation code implements some basic [Selenium Webdriver tests](./WebdemoTests.cs).
+There are also some other unrelated tests using Google as the target SUT, in case you want to explore further.

 ## Prerequisites